mediocregopher/goat/docs/tut.md

 write-up on `Goatfile` syntax and how to use it see the [Goatfile](/docs/goatfile.md) documentation.

-To actually download the dependency do:
+To actually download the dependency do (you'll need mercurial installed):

 ```bash
 > cd /tmp/goatproject #if you hadn't already